PickingUpPieces/i3/lock_with_blured/README.md

 Takes screenshot and blures it.
 Calls betterlockscreen afterwards to lock the screen.
-Useful with xautolock -> Call ./lock.sh
+Useful with xautolock -> See folder autolock

 Requirements:
 ffmpeg [apt]